BrckJr/Speech2Text/README.md

 # Usage
 You can run the program directly in your preferred IDE from the app.py file.

-Alternatively you can run the program from the terminal.
+Alternatively, you can run the program from the terminal.
 To do this, ensure that you are in the root directory and run

 `python backend/app.py`